csc-training/linux-2/01-RecapLinux1.md

 - Listing of files/directories?
 - Changing a directory?
 - Absolute/relative path?
-- Where am I in the filesyste?
+- Where am I in the filesystem?
 - Creating an empty new directory?
 - Removing it?
 - Renaming a file/directory?